michal-h21/make4ht/README.md

 In this case, spurious span elements are joined, ligatures are decomposed, and then all letters 'a' are replaced with 'z' letters.

+### Image conversion

+It is possible to convert parts of LaTeX input to pictures, it is used for example for math or diagrams in `tex4ht`.

+These pictures are stored in special `dvi` file, on which `dvi to image` commands are called.

+This conversion is normally configured in the `env file`, which is system dependent and which has a little bit unintuitive syntax.
+This configuration is processed by `t4ht` application and conversion commands are called for all pictures.

+It is possible to disable `t4ht` image processing and configure image conversion in the make file:

+    Make:image("png$","dvipng -bg Transparent -T tight -o ${output}  -pp ${page} ${source}")

+There are three parameters:

+  - output - output image file name
+  - source - `dvi` file with the pictures
+  - page   - page number of the converted image

 ### `mode` variable

 Variable `mode` contains contents of `-mode` command line option.